michael-baas/autodidact-blog/_posts/2023-08-26-install-remove-apps-powershell.md

 1. Search through the results

-![Powershell how to use find instruction screenshot](/assets/img/find-powershell.png)
+![Powershell how to use find instruction screenshot](/assets/img/find-powershell.png) Alternatively, you can hit alt + space then hit "e" and "f" to open the search dialog instead of right-clicking the title bar.
 1. Remove the app with the package's full name
 ```powershell
 # Remove the Camera App